confluentinc/ksql/design-proposals/klip-15-new-api-and-client.md

-"query-id", "xyz123",                          <---- unique ID of the query, used when terminating the query "columns":["col", "col2", "col3"],             <---- the names of the columns "column_types":["BIGINT", "STRING", "BOOLEAN"] <---- The types of the columns "row_count": 101                               <---- The number of rows - only set in case of pull query }
+"query-id", "xyz123",                          <---- unique ID of the query, used when terminating the query "columns":["col", "col2", "col3"],             <---- the names of the columns "column_types":["BIGINT", "STRING", "BOOLEAN"] <---- The types of the columns }
 ````